troglobit/finit/README.md

 standalone packages.

-To target an embedded Linux system, usally a system that use BusyBox tools instead of udev & C:o, add `--enable-embedded` to the configure command above.
+To target an embedded Linux system, usally a system that use BusyBox tools instead of udev & C:o, add <kbd>--enable-embedded</kbd> to the configure command above.

 For more configure flags, see <kbd>./configure --help</kbd>